ChrisThoung/fsic-archive/DEVELOPMENT.md

       branch, in the form of a new tagged release
 	* New additions to the `development` branch should be noted in `CHANGELOG.md`
+	* Merged branches should be deleted after use

 ## Branch naming conventions